A tale of two shuffle algebras: Shuffle algebras and --matrices

 We will equivalate braids connected by the Reidemeister III type moves above. \\

-We will now recall the construction of Section 5.2 of \cite{Mu} (itself a dual version of the construction of \cite{FRT}) and present it in the language of shuffle algebras.
+The following construction (when $\tR_{12} = R_{21}$) bears similarities with that of Section 5.2 of \cite{Mu}, itself a dual version of the construction of \cite{FRT}.
 We will then construct an extended shuffle algebra which admits a coproduct and bialgebra pairing, and then define the corresponding Drinfeld double. \\

 \begin{proposition} For $V, R, \tR$ as in Subsection \ref{sub:old}, the assignment:

 \footnote{The meaning of the indexing sets in the three products of $R$'s or $\tR$'s is that the factors in:

 are taken in any order such that $(a_i,b_j)$ is to the left of $(a_{i'},b_j)$ if $i<i'$ and to the right of $(a_i,b_{j'})$ if $j<j'$.
 The text ``only if $a_i < b_j$" or ``only if $a_i > b_j$" under such a product means that only those pairs of indices $(a_i,b_j)$ satisfying the respective inequalities occur in the product.} yields an associative algebra structure on the vector space: